Eviction in the United States: Great Recession

 During the recession of 2008, eviction rates rose significantly due to property foreclosures.
 In the early months of the recession, renters were evicted with little notice due to landlords foreclosing on properties.
 However, in May 2009, the Protecting Tenants at Foreclosure Act was passed.
-This law required “new owners to provide at least 90 days notice to vacate and to honor the terms of any existing leases.”
+This law required "new owners to provide at least 90 days notice to vacate and to honor the terms of any existing leases."

 COVID-19 pandemic

 During the COVID-19 pandemic in the United States, mass job loss and unemployment led to fears of mass evictions as tenants became unable to pay rent.
-An analysis by the Aspen Institute indicated between 19 and 23 million, or 20 percent of renters, are at risk for eviction by the end of September, 2020; a separate July 2021 United States Census Bureau survey projects 7 million households unable to pay rent and at risk of eviction, with a potential 3 million eviction filings in the next two months.
+An analysis by the Aspen Institute indicated between 19 and 23 million, or 20 percent of renters, were at risk for eviction by the end of September, 2020; a separate July 2021 United States Census Bureau survey projects 7 million households unable to pay rent and at risk of eviction, with a potential 3 million eviction filings in the next two months.

-In response, the federal CARES Act included an eviction moratorium for federally-backed rental properties; however, this expired on July 24, 2020, and no enforcement mechanism was provided.
+In response, the federal CARES Act included an eviction moratorium for federally backed rental properties; however, this expired on July 24, 2020, and no enforcement mechanism was provided.
 States and cities also passed a variety of temporary eviction moratoriums.
 As these moratoriums expired over the course of 2020, there were fears of a massive wave of evictions; by mid-June 2020, over 40% of states offered renters no protections.